-The English Open is one of four Home Nations Series events that are held annually on the World Snooker Tour.
+The English Open is one of four Home Nations Series events that are held annually on the World Snooker Tour, with the 2024 staging of the tournament set to get underway on Monday 16th September.

-The 2023 English Open got underway on Monday 2nd October 2023, with the final taking place on Sunday 8th October 2023.
+The 2024 English Open will get underway on Monday 16th September, with the final taking place on Sunday 22nd September, 2024.

-The 2023 tournament was played at the Brentwood Centre in Essex - the second time the event has been held there.
+The 2024 event will take placed at the Brentwood Centre in Essex - the third time the English Open has been staged there.

-Previously, it has been staged at EventCity in Manchester, the Barnsley Metrodome, the K2 Leisure Centre in Crawley and, most recently, the Marshall Arena in Milton Keynes.
+Previously, EventCity in Manchester, the Barnsley Metrodome, the K2 Leisure Centre in Crawley and, most recently, the Marshall Arena in Milton Keynes have all hosted the tournament.

 Matches at the English Open can be viewed via the bet365 live sports streaming service.